 (d) Minimum Setback.
 All new buildings along Brevard Street shall have a minimum setback of 22 feet.
-The setback along Brevard Street shall be measured from a point 8.5 feet (consisting of a 2foot valley curb and a 6.5-foot on-street parking lane) from the edge of the ultimate travel lane closest to the site.
-The edge of the ultimate travel lane shall be jointly determined by the Charlotte Department of Transportation (CDOT) Director and the City Engineer, or their designee(s).
+The setback along Brevard Street shall be measured from a point 8.5 feet (consisting of a 2foot valley curb and a 6.5-foot on-street parking lane) from the edge of the ultimate travel lane closest to the site, as represented on the Brevard Street Layout Plan dated December xx, 2009.

-All new buildings along Caldwell Street shall have a minimum setback of 16 feet.
-All new buildings on other streets shall have a minimum setback as specified in the Center City Transportation Plan.
-Setbacks shall be measured from the back of all existing or future curbs, whichever is greater.
+All new buildings along Caldwell Street shall have a minimum setback of 16 feet, measured from the back of all existing or future curbs, whichever is greater.
 If the existing right-of-way is greater than the minimum setback from the back of existing or future curbs, the right-of-way line shall become the minimum setback.
 If the existing curb line varies, the setback shall be measured from the widest sections.
-Curb lines are to be determined jointly by the Charlotte Department of Transportation (CDOT) Director and the Planning Director, or their designee(s).
+Curb lines are to be determined jointly by the Charlotte Department of Transportation (CDOT) Director, or his or her designee, and the Planning Director or his or her designee.
 See also Section 9.905(2).

 - (e) Variation in Building Façade.
 Variation in the building street façade shall occur at least every 60 feet.
 This can be accomplished either by architectural elements, color variation, change in the façade setback, or other means to achieve a varied but consistent streetscape.
 See also Section 9.906(2)(b), (j) and (k). - (f) Structured Parking Facilities.
-No new structured parking facilities shall be allowed to have direct vehicular access on Brevard Street.
+No new structured parking facilities shall be allowed to have vehicular access directly from or to Brevard Street.
 Along all other streets, structured parking facilities may have vehicular access, but shall provide a street level transition area for vehicular stacking between the entrance and/or exit gates or pay station and the back of the sidewalk.
 All gates and transition areas require CDOT approval.
 Sloped express exit ramps are prohibited on any façade.
 See also Section 9.906(2)(b), and 9.907(1)(h) and (j). - (g) Parking.
 Parking for retail uses with less than 2,500 square feet of gross floor area is not required if the principal use is located within 1600 feet of a parking facility available to the general public.
 See also Section 9.907. - f.
 Amend Section 9.906 "Uptown Mixed Use District; urban design and development standards", subsection (2), "Streetscape design standards", subsection (f), "Conformance with approved streetscape plans" by 1) adding a reference to the Brevard Street Land Use and Urban Design Plan, the Center City Transportation Plan, and the Tree Ordinance, 2) replacing the term "Transit Mall" with "Tryon Street Mall", and 3) deleting the word, "boulevard".
 The remaining paragraph remains unchanged.
 The revised section shall read as follows: - (f) Conformance with approved streetscape plans.
 Walking surfaces, street furniture, trees, landscaping, lighting fixtures, information signs, and kiosks constructed in the public right-of-way or required setback must be consistent with the standards specified in the approved Transit Tryon Street Mall streetscape plan, the Trade Street boulevard streetscape plans, the Brevard Street Land Use and Urban Design Plan, Center City Transportation Plan, Tree Ordinance, and other applicable approved streetscape plans, or the standards of these provisions where no approved streetscape plan exists.
 Exterior lighting used on private plazas and walkways must be complementary in design motif to that specified in any applicable approved streetscape plan.